-The loan portfolio increased to \$100 million (2019: \$90.2 million).
-The increase is due to additional School funding, a Diocesan facility for the Redress scheme, the introduction of Insurance Premium Funding and funding through the Master Asset Finance Facility (MAFF).
+AIDFs loan portfolio has increased \$11 million in 2021 as shown in the graph below.
+This increase is due to additional School funding, a Diocesan facility for the Redress scheme, Insurance Premium Funding, Residential Loans and funding through the Master Asset Finance Facility (MAFF).